A Comprehensive Guide To Virginia EV Tax Credits, Rebates & Charging Incentives

 Tesla has built a Supercharger network of fast charging stations throughout the state, with locations approximately 150 miles apart along I-64 and I-81.

-Visit the U.S. Department of Energy’s Alternative Fuels Data Center Map of EV Charging Station Locations in Virginia, which can be sorted and filtered based on public access, charger type (Level 1, Level 2, DC Fast), and connector type (NACS, J1772, CCS, CHAdeMO).
+Visit the U.S. Department of Energy’s Alternative Fuels Data Center Map of EV Charging Station Locations in Virginia, which can be sorted and filtered based on public access, charger type (Level 1, Level 2, DC fast), and connector type (NACS, J1772, CCS, CHAdeMO).

 Home Electrification Incentives in Virginia